 Are walnuts the invincible food for all, then?
 Sadly perhaps not.

 I’ve found one study within contexts of Metabolic-Syndrome’d mice alongside with high APO-E carrier/s (a genetically predisposition towards CVD risk) – walnut intakes actually INCREASED the level of triglycerides, as well as surprisingly – many pro-inflammatory liver gene expressions (“TNF”, “Ptpn22″, and “Pparg”, to name a few).
-I shall leave you to read more within that study – a few other collected insights all of which highlighted similar mixed results to walnuts’ supposed immutable reputation.
 More over, the Omega-6 content to O-3 ratio in walnuts is still quite high.
-Though not as hilariously high as “dry roasted” almonds (I’ll leave the moment of shock to yourself!).
+Though not as hilariously high as “dry roasted” almonds (I’ll leave the moment of shock to yourself).

 Back to the study we’re analysing at hand for this article.
 The PUFAs group were eating soy products ON TOP of any other (assuming) vegetable “oils and vinegars”.
 That no doubt plunged the Omega 3 intake down to the toilet even more.
 This to me, is enough to assume that the study tried to illustrate the evident strength of OMEGA-6 as more potentially Ketogenic than Omega-3.